amirtha-coder/work-day-planner/README.md

 # work-day-planner
-A planner that displays time blocked activities in the day.
+A planner that displays time blocked activities in a normal work day.